-I should say that there is no “average” day for me.
+Don Bennett: I should say that there is no “average” day for me.
 There are certain “staples” like bananas that I do tend to eat almost daily, but other things vary not because of season, but because of what I’m—my body—is in the mood for.
 And I’m fortunate to be able to get some bananas grown locally; the little ones, which are so much more scrumptious than the typical Cavendish bananas.
 I also eat durian, papaya, grapes, kiwi, citrus fruits, berries, melons, some occasional spinach, and I’m sure there are other things that don’t come to mind.
 Obviously some foods are not in season here, and not even grown here, but fruit is what I want, intellectually, emotionally and physiologically, so fruit is what I seek out.
 My body feels its best on those days when everything I ate that day was a tropical fruit.
 So if it’s a choice between an apple or another temperate zone fruit and a tropical fruit, the tropical fruit would always win.

 Over the course of an average year, can you give us a snapshot of the foods you eat most regularly?

-That would have to be bananas, melons, papaya, mangoes and, although not technically a food, the nutritional adjunct I add to my diet to compensate for the nutritionally sub-par quality of the foods I eat.
+Don Bennett: That would have to be bananas, melons, papaya, mangos and, although not technically a food, the nutritional adjunct I add to my diet to compensate for the nutritionally sub-par quality of the foods I eat.
 As I’m fond of saying: Food matters, nutrition matters more.
 When we focus on specific foods of a diet and not the nutrients that the diet should be providing, that’s one of the reasons people fail to thrive.

 What kind of physical activity do you enjoy these days, and based on your research and experimentation, what are the best forms of exercise for human beings?

-My physical activities remain pretty much the same throughout the year, with a notable exception that I’ll mention in a moment.
+Don Bennett: My physical activities remain pretty much the same throughout the year, with a notable exception that I’ll mention in a moment.
 I’ve found that I tend to enjoy the activities that the human body was designed to do on a regular basis, like walking, climbing and an occasional sprint.
 My body does not enjoy all those things that we humans have discovered that we’re able to do.
 Just because we’re able to do something doesn’t mean we’re able to do it without consequence.
 So since I have come to have a tremendous respect for my body, I don’t do those physical activities that would burden it in some way.
 I realize that people who are into some of these activities can have a difficult time wrapping their heads around this concept, and I understand the reasons for this, but, nevertheless, this is the healthiest way for everyone to treat their body.
 The exception that I mentioned above is climbing.
 There was a time of my life when I had access to a very tall tree in my backyard, and I thoroughly enjoyed climbing it almost every day.
 And there was another time in my life where I had access to a climbing gym, where I could climb their rock walls to my heart’s content.
 Again, I loved it.